hafsashaikh27/paynexa-ai-revenue-recovery/README.md

 - 👤 Customer abandonment
 - ⚠️ Other potentially recoverable conditions

-For a merchant, a failed payment creates several questions:
+## ❓ What should happen after a failure?

-### ❓ What should happen after a failure?
+Merchants need to understand:

 - Which transactions represent meaningful revenue at risk?
 - Which transactions are worth attempting to recover?